-Today we drive to Gangtey at 2900 metres.
+Today we drive to Gangtey at 2900m.
 On arrival we can enjoy the views of the immense and remote Phobjikha valley and the black mountain ranges.

 We will visit Gangtey Gompa (one of Bhutan’s oldest monasteries which has recently been extensively renovated) and explore the valley where the villagers continue to live a traditional Bhutanese rural lifestyle.
 This is the site where black-necked cranes visit in their hundreds in November each year after spending the summer in Tibet.

 In Gangtey we will stay in a local hotel.